-If you’re an Elan customer and receive a suspicious email that references Elan or your credit card, please forward the email immediately to firstname.lastname@example.org.
+Report fraud.
+If you receive a suspicious email that references Elan or your credit card, please forward it immediately to firstname.lastname@example.org.